 Bidding wars are becoming more and more common in hot housing markets, and buyers have to get creative to come out on top.
 As the average price for a single-detached house in Toronto and Vancouver continues to climb, buyers are removing conditions and bidding over the asking price to get an edge on their competition.

-But there’s another important step you can take to help your chances of winning a bidding war: Using a mortgage approval calculator to find out how much you can afford and then getting a mortgage pre-approval.
+But there’s another important step you can take to help your chances of winning a bidding war: Using a mortgage affordability calculator to find out how much you can afford and then getting a mortgage pre-approval.

 A mortgage pre-approval is the process of contacting your lender or mortgage broker, who’ll analyze your financial information and pre-approve you for a specific mortgage amount and interest rate.
 Receiving a mortgage pre-approval signals to sellers that you’re serious about buying and it could be the difference between winning and losing a bidding war.